i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 By using a session tag, we can eliminate most of that.

-In new session, we put only the public key in the unencrytped header.
+In New Session, we put only the public key in the unencrytped header.

-In existing session, we use a session tag for the header.
+In Existing Session, we use a session tag for the header.
 The session tag is associated with the current ratchet public key, and the message number.

-In both new and existing session, PN and N are in the encrypted body.
+In both new and Existing Session, PN and N are in the encrypted body.

 In Signal, things are constantly ratcheting.
 A new DH public key requires the receiver to ratchet and send a new public key back, which also serves